 Starring a determined, capable female protagonist, Saiunkoku directly tackles sexism in the workplace and lauds feminine-coded strength.
 The men closest to Shuurei are fiercely supportive of her goals and the few women in power are consistently depicted with respect and borderline awe, including a cool-headed sex worker who functions as Shuurei’s primary mentor.

-Content Warnings: Mild violence, sexual content, and discussions of sex; death and bereavement; leans into gender essentialism at times; depictions of child and emotional abuse (not sexual, delicately handled, and ultimately condemned).
+Content Warnings: Mild violence, sexual content, and discussions of sex; death and bereavement; leans into gender essentialism at times; depictions of sexism, classism, and child and emotional abuse (not sexual, delicately handled, and ultimately condemned).

 Suggested Age Range: 13 and up